SammyShaw/SammyShaw.github.io/_posts/2025-11-18-fantasy-bball-ranker-2.0.md

 layout: post
 title: Fantasy BBall Ranking Optimization for Category Leagues
 image: "/posts/GiannisStripe.png"
-tags: [Statistics, System Ranking, Python, Fantasy Basketball]
+tags: [ETL Pipeline, Statistics, System Ranking, Python, Fantasy Basketball]
 ---

 In this project I use Principal Components Analysis to uncover the covariance structure of NBA stat production and apply it to fantasy basketball scoring categories through a system of Structured Hierarchically Adjusted Weights (SHAW).
 I evaluate my SHAW ranking metric against traditional *Z*-score rankings using *top-n* matchups and *draft-simulated leagues*, showing that SHAW rankings consistently and convincingly produce teams that win head-to-head matchups.
 The result is a game-theoretically informed ranking system optimized for how fantasy basketball actually determines winners.